My investment portfolio and 8 levels of risk

 Government bonds should be a safe investment as long as that government’s country doesn’t declare bankruptcy.
 Or as long as it doesn’t decide to devalue its currency in order to reduce its debt.

 They also have low-interest rates, a bit higher than bank deposits though.
-I own government bonds through an ETF on Degiro (I wrote a review about Degiro here if you’re interested to learn more about it).
+I own government bonds through an ETF on Degiro.
 The ETF has a mix of 3 to 5 years US government bonds in its portfolio and I get monthly dividends that amount to a bit less than 3% per year.
 Adding the taxes on the dividends, I could say the dividends cover the inflation rate.
 So, I don’t lose money on these government bonds, but I don’t really win any either.

 I also own some corporate bonds through a platform named WiseAlpha.
-WiseAlpha buys corporate bonds from big UK companies and then breaks them in small parts (participation notes) and lets small investors like me buy them.
+WiseAlpha buys corporate bonds from big UK companies and then breaks them into small parts (participation notes) and lets small investors like me buy them.
 The interest rates are decent, around 5-6%, nothing to brag about.
-I won’t get into too many details on WiseAlpha, you can read about them on this post.

 My current plan is to add a bit more funds to this layer, to around 10% of my total portfolio.
 I’m halfway there right now.
 This weird saying got into my head recently, that the percentage of bonds in your portfolio should be equal to your age.
 Since I’m 30+ now, 30% of my portfolio should be in bonds.
 I’m not going to get that high, but I sure can put a bit more effort into it.